zachlewis/aces-dev/README.md

 ### Changes from Previous Release ###

-Though the "master" branch is 1.0.3, the current major version of ACES remains 1.0.
-The 1.0.3 "patch" release adds features, but does not change the look, or modify the existing core transforms beyond addressing reported bugs since the major version release.
+Though the "master" branch is 1.1, the current major version of ACES remains 1.0.
+The 1.1 update adds a number of transforms but does not change the look or modify the existing core transforms (beyond addressing reported bugs and/or inconsequential formatting/whitespace changes).

 As always, you should check the hotfixes and dev branches for the latest bug fixes and new features that will ultimately be rolled into a future version of ACES.
 These improvements will continue to be staged on the dev branch for testing as they become available.

-Included in ACES 1.0.3:
+Included in ACES 1.1:

-  * New Features:
+* New Transforms:
-     * Add new ACEScct color correction working space transforms
-     * Add ACEScct specification document
-     * Add Sony S-Log3 / S-Gamut3 IDTs
-     * Add functions to convert between premultiplied and straight alpha
-     * Add D65 RGB Monitor ODT
+    * P3 ODTs:
+        * P3D65 (and inverse)
+        * P3D65 "D60 simulation" (i.e. D60 adapted white point) (and inverse)
+        * P3DCI "D65 simulation" (i.e. D65 adapted white point) (and inverse)
+        * P3D65 limited to Rec.709 (inverse not required)
+    * Rec.2020 ODTs:
+        * Rec.2020 limited to Rec.709 (inverse not required)
+        * Rec.2020 limited to P3D65 (inverse not required)
+    * DCDM ODT:
+        * DCDM with D65 adapted white point and limited to P3D65 (and inverse)
+    * ACESlib:
+        * SSTS: code for the Single Stage Tone Scale
+        * OutputTransform: beginning of modules needed for parameterizing Output Transforms
+    * HDR Output Transforms (RRT+ODT):
+        * P3D65 (108 cd/m^2) ST.2084 - designed for use in Dolby Cinema (and inverse)
+        * Rec.2020 (1000 cd/m^2) ST.2084 (and inverse)
+        * Rec.2020 (2000 cd/m^2) ST.2084 (and inverse)
+        * Rec.2020 (4000 cd/m^2) ST.2084 (and inverse)
+        * Rec.2020 (1000 cd/m^2) HLG (and inverse)
     * Add new reference images for new transforms
 * Bug Fixes:
     * Update copy and paste typo in ACESproxy document
     * Update ODT functions legal range input variable usage to avoid a situation where it may not execute as intended.
     * Update miscellaneous to local variables in utility functions to avoid clashes with existing global variables
     * Update miscellaneous minor errors in Transform IDs
     * Update miscellaneous transforms missing ACESuserName Tags
 * Other:
-     * Update IDT READMEs to reflect latest manufacturer provided information including broken links
-     * Restructure utility and lib functions directories for use clarification
+    * Rename DCDM_P3D60 to DCDM_P3D60limited
-     * Restructure directories to consolidate CSC transforms
+    * Rename P3DCI to P3DCI_D60sim
-     * Update equation variables names in ACEScc and ACESproxy documents for greater clarity
-     * Miscellaneous math simplifications in utility functions
     * Miscellaneous white space fixes in CTL transforms
     * Miscellaneous typo fixes in CTL transform comments
-     * Remove version number from CTL file names
-     * Add Python script to rename CTL files based on TransformID
-     * Update all documents to remove version numbers and use date as unique identifier
-     * Update all documents to use vector logo
-     * Update reference images to reflect code changes
-     * Update README and CHANGELOG

 For a more detailed list of changes see the [CHANGELOG](./CHANGELOG.md) and in the [commit history](https://github.com/ampas/aces-dev/commits/master).